Physics-informed neural network applied to surface-tension-driven liquid film flows: Problem formulation

 We consider a liquid film of an incompressible Newtonian fluid of viscosity $\mu$ and surface tension $\sigma$, which is coated on the substrate with average thickness $h_0$.
 As shown in \cref{fig-problemSetup}, the film is initially bumped according to the following function:

 where $h_1$ is the maximum thickness, and $\lambda$ is the parameter which determines the extent of the bump.
 Such a deformed interface has a curvature distribution, which causes a gradient in the Laplace pressure.
 Owing to the flow driven by the pressure gradient, the interface deformation decays with time.
-Such a leveling process can be modeled using the following governing equation